 - On the Answer at question #3, check the correct box (chose one).

-- On the Affirmative Defenses check the one(s) that apply.
+- On the Affirmative Defenses check only the one(s) that apply.
 We have included a list of some common defenses.
 Add any Defenses you have that are not listed.
 You can include any violations of the rules we have described here.
 See list below.

 - Fill in the date, sign it, and put in your address and phone number.